fgauna12/fgauna12.github.io/_posts/2020-03-03-adding-unit-tests-to-legacy-code.md

 There were many moving parts that interacted with this module.
 And, I yet did not understand how the other moving parts worked.
 So, I did not really understand how to test this module effectively with the user interface.

-Even if I had the time, I would have to re-write the entire module using Azure and re-run my manual integration tests.
-It would be a huge pull request.
-Large batches and a lot of WIP are productivity killers.
+Even if I had the time, I would have to re-write the entire module using Azure and re-run my manual integration tests to test again using the user-interface.

+And.. it would be a **huge** pull request.
+Large batches and a lot of WIP are [productivity killers](https://gaunacode.com/wip-the-silent-killer).

 So, I wrote some characterization tests.
 I iterated quickly through a unit test runner.
 In the end, they happened to look like integration tests but of coming up with them was different.